Vincent Crisologo

-Vincent "Bingbong" Pichay Crisologo (born May 31, 1947) is a Filipino politician and evangelist who served as the Representative of Quezon City's 1st District from 2004 to 2013 and from 2016 to 2019.
+Vincent "Bingbong" Pichay Crisologo (born May 31, 1947) is a Filipino politician and evangelist who served as the representative of the Quezon City's 1st district from 2004 to 2013 and from 2016 to 2019.
 He also served as a councilor in Quezon City from 1998 to 2004.

 Early life

 Vincent Pichay Crisologo was born on May 31, 1947, in Vigan, Ilocos Sur to Floro Singson Crisologo (July 29, 1909 – October 18, 1970), a representative of Ilocos Sur's 1st district who was the author/father of the Philippine Social Security System Law and Carmen Pichay (June 5, 1923 – January 31, 2018), who would later be elected as governor of Ilocos Sur from 1964 to 1971.
 He is a paternal cousin of Luis "Chavit" Singson, the incumbent municipal mayor of Narvacan, Ilocos Sur and former governor of Ilocos Sur.

 On October 18, 1970, Bingbong's father, Floro, then the representative for Ilocos Sur's 1st district, was attending the Sunday mass at the Vigan Cathedral and was about to fall in line for the communion when a lone gunman shot him in the head.
 The incident caused panic in the church so the assassin was able to run and disappear.
 Up to this day, the murder has not been solved and it is generally believed by the public that it was politically motivated.